boyin96/Deep-Reinforcement-Learning-Algorithms-with-PyTorch/README.md

 # Deep-Reinforcement-Learning-Algorithms-with-PyTorch

-This repository is for implementing deep reinforcement learning algorithms with PyTorch.
+This repo is implementation for deep reinforcement learning algorithms in PyTorch.

 ## **Algorithms Implemented**